 Nice to meet you!

-I am Evy van Weelden, PhD, R&D engineer specializing in cognitive neuroscience in aerospace.
-I obtained my PhD in 2025 from the Department of Cognitive Science & Artificial Intelligence at Tilburg University, focusing on mental state monitoring of novice pilots and the cognitive and neural mechanisms underlying flight training.
+I am Dr. Evy van Weelden, R&D engineer specializing in cognitive neuroscience in aerospace.
+I obtained my PhD in 2025 from the Department of Computational Cognitive Science at Tilburg University, focusing on mental state monitoring of novice pilots and the cognitive and neural mechanisms underlying flight training.

 I hold a BSc in (Neuro)psychology (cum laude) and an MSc in Neuroscience & Cognition, both from Utrecht University.